Jacherr/assyst-tracking/README.md

 # assyst-tracking
-Tracking repository for the Assyst discord bot
+This is the tracking repository for the [Assyst discord bot](https://jacher.io/assyst)

+You can submit bug reports and feature requests here as an issue.
+TODOs will also be tracked here.